toshalkhawale/cyclonedx-sbom-generator-cicd/README.md

 ./aws-inspector-dashboard.py --bucket [YOUR_RESULTS_BUCKET]
 ```

+## SBOM Analysis and Visualization

+This project includes advanced SBOM analysis and visualization capabilities:

+1. **Automated Analysis**: The CI/CD pipeline automatically analyzes vulnerability findings
+2. **Interactive Visualizations**: Generate charts and graphs to understand vulnerability patterns
+3. **Comprehensive Reports**: HTML, Markdown, and CSV reports for different audiences
+4. **Actionable Insights**: Prioritized recommendations for vulnerability remediation

+For more details, see [SBOM Analysis Documentation](README-ANALYSIS.md).

 ## About CycloneDX

 CycloneDX is a lightweight SBOM standard designed for use in application security contexts and supply chain component analysis.
 It's maintained by the OWASP Foundation.